Things To Do In Brisbane – An Insider’s Guide

 Brisbane Day Trips

-One of the things to do in Brisbane is to take a day trip to the surrounding islands.
-Didn’t know Brisbane had islands?
+One of the things to do in and around Brisbane is to visit a winery near Brisbane.
+Or take a day trip to the surrounding islands.
+Didn’t know Brisbane had islands off its coastline?

 Just off Redcliffe, a northern suburb of Brisbane lies Flinders Reef, the most southern tip of the Great Barrier Reef.
-If you are a keen scuba diver then you’ll enjoy an easy dive or two, no more than 15m and will probably spy the most turtles you’ve seen on any dive!
+If you are a keen scuba diver then you’ll enjoy an easy dive or two.
+The water in no more than 15m and will probably spy the most turtles you’ve seen on any dive!
 Even during the lunch break as you sit on the deck, you’ll see them coming up for air as you munch on your sandwiches.

 It’s fairly tidal there and on the day we dived, our second dive resembled a mini drift dive as the current grew stronger as the tide rose.